How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 Remove user-specific HandBrake data:

-Similarly, HandBrake stores user-specific settings and presets in ~/.config/ghb/.
-However, the commands above do not remove this directory.
-Thus, if you want to completely remove all HandBrake settings and custom presets, manually delete this directory.
+HandBrake stores user-specific settings and presets in ~/.config/ghb/.
+The commands above do not remove this directory.
+To completely remove all HandBrake settings and custom presets, manually delete it.
 This action is permanent and cannot be undone.

 rm -rf ~/.config/ghb/